Carnagion/dissertation/diss/diss.typ

 Branch-and-bound algorithms for minimisation problems typically comprise of four main procedures -- separation, bounding, branching, and fathoming @luo-branch-bound.

 The algorithm begins with no known best sequence, and a best cost $c_"best"$ of infinity.
-It maintains a queue of nodes to visit along with their depths -- the search space, which is initialised with partial sequences containing solely the first aircraft to be sequenced from each ordered set of separation-identical aircraft.
+It maintains a last-in-first-out (LIFO) queue of nodes to visit along with their depths -- the search space, which is initialised with partial sequences containing solely the first aircraft to be sequenced from each ordered set of separation-identical aircraft.
 A node at depth $k$ in the search space corresponds to a partial sequence $s$ with $k$ aircraft.

 At each step, the most recently added node (sequence) is removed from the back of the queue, and its _lower bound_ is evaluated.